 - People don't appreciate you updating settings without adequate communication, reason or explanation.
 Don't do it, trust us! (e.g. Deleting something they were using, or you change the name of a setting etc)

 - Any changes to dates or the frequency of expiration will affect any automatic notifications.
 Think before you update or you could potentially trigger many thousands of emails if it's changed incorrectly (there is no undo once the notification emails have been sent).

-- If you are going to be adding requirements for your businesses, make sure people know about via an email update as well people will see that things have changed but may not understand the context of why it's changed
+- If you are going to be adding requirements for your businesses, make sure people know about it via an email update as well.
+People will see that things have changed but may not understand the context of why it's changed

 Adding Safety Plans & Risks to your Safety Hub

 - Label Safety Plans or Risks sufficiently so staff can easily understand how to apply them to their jobs.

 - Don't make Safety Plans or Risks generic.
 Staff should have a clear idea of how to be safe by reading the plan, don't refer them to external documents if you don't have to.

 - Don't attach manuals and expect that they will be read.
 Make a better plan :-)

 Adding Jobs & Job Skillsets to your Safety Hub

 - It's important to think jobs, not positions.
 What jobs do people do?
 Don't forget things like First Aider.
 Remember the whole point of jobs is attaching training / skills / info needed to do the job safely.